-To return unproductive Real Property to beneficial reuse through an equitable, transparent, public process, thereby revitalizing neighborhoods in line with community goals and needs.
-The Land Bank is intended to serve as the depository for unused, inactive Real Property held in the names of public entities.
+To return unproductive real estate to beneficial reuse through an equitable, transparent, public process, thereby revitalizing neighborhoods in line with community goals and needs.
+The Land Bank is intended to serve as the depository for unused, inactive real estate held in the names of public entities.
 The Land Bank shall strive to support socially and economically diverse communities and strengthen the City’s tax base.

 To stay up to date with the City of Pittsburgh’s Land Bank Authority and more general information about land banking including Frequently Asked Questions, click here.

 A Community Land Trust is a nonprofit, community-based corporation with a place-based membership, a democratically elected board, and a charitable commitment to the use and stewardship of land on behalf of the local population.
 CLTs typically retain permanent ownership of land and lease it to individuals or organizations that own the improvements upon the land, such as residences, commercial buildings, and agricultural or recreational facilities.
 The CLT model offers a way to retain ownership of land stewarded by and for the community, so that the highest or best use of property can remain community-defined, community-controlled, and adaptable to changing conditions.
 (Lincoln Institute of Land Policy, April 2014)

 Although CLTs have focused on the development and stewardship of affordable housing in recent decades, they are beginning to diversify in models to own and maintain vacant land for other uses such as farming, commercial, etc.